theodrom/Sweather/README.md

 ####ToDo list – Buggs
 - The next step is to make the menu dynamic with favorite cities a user saves.
 This needs a database and a multiuser control.
-- The apps biggest problem is the language.
+- The app's biggest problem is the language.
 It must be found a way all the words on the screen would be in Swedish.
 - A problem appears also on cities which have the same name i.e. Lund.